 -can high blood pressure cause arterial blockage?
 If so,how?

-It shears cholesterol off vessel walls and takes it frther downstream where the river is thinner..Also high BP makes your heart work harder as it is pumping against a higher pressure system.
-This makes your heart bigger and stiffer (like Arnold shwartzenegger).
+It shears cholesterol off vessel walls and takes it further downstream where the river is thinner..Also high BP makes your heart work harder as it is pumping against a higher pressure system.
+This makes your heart bigger and stiffer (like Arnold Schwartzenegger).
 With the heart we don’t want Arnold, we want Abebe Bikila (the long distance runner)

 -can high levels of stress cause arterial blockage?
 If so,how?